Last Updated on July 28, 2022 by Michelle Ball

 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

 School discipline can be imposed even if a student is innocent.
-If an elementary, junior high or high school student is up for school punishment, such as suspension or expulsion, everyone presumes they “did it.”
+When a student is up for school punishment, such as suspension or expulsion, everyone presumes they “did it.”
 But, what if the student did not?
 Why do schools suspend innocent students?

 School Administrators Have Unique Viewpoints

-Schools believe accusers.
-They also believe that every student will lie when accused.
-As such, they rarely believe any accused student is innocent, even when they are.
+School staff don’t typically believe a student’s statement that they “did not do it.”
+Schools believe every student will lie when accused.
+As such, they rarely believe any accused student is innocent, even if they are.

 Some Students Can Purposefully Lie and Be Believed

-I have seen students (in groups or individually) plot and falsely accuse another student of something the student never did.
-For example, sexual battery or harassment, plotting to shoot students, bullying, and other wild allegations leading to school discipline.
+I have seen students (in groups or individually) plot and falsely accuse another student of something the student never did, ending in an expulsion recommendation.
+For example, sexual battery or harassment, plotting to shoot students, bullying, and other wild allegations, leading to school discipline.

-It is not far-fetched to imagine that a disciplined student could have been targeted by other students who concocted stories of wrongdoing.
-For example, a female student who did not get the attention she wanted from a boy could allege wrongdoing by the male student who shunned her and get her friends to go along with her story.
+It is not farfetched to imagine that a disciplined student could be targeted by other students who concocted stories of wrongdoing.
+For example, a jealous student could allege wrongdoing by someone to get them in trouble, getting friends to go along with the story.
 A student who did not make the varsity football team as quarterback may target the student who did.

-Sadly, these strategies often work in the school setting and cause innocent students to be disciplined, suspended or even expelled.
+Sadly, these strategies may work in the school setting due to school staff believing most reports of wrongdoing, and cause innocent students to be disciplined, suspended or even expelled.

 Staff Word Is Final in School Discipline